mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_privatelink_endpoint/aws/cluster-geosharded/README.md

 ## Gotchas
 - Ensure `mongodbatlas_advanced_cluster` depends_on `mongodbatlas_private_endpoint_regional_mode`
 - Despite being properly output, connection strings _may not be applied_ to `mongodbatlas_advanced_cluster` resource when changing regional mode enabled.
-This means the connection_strings may not exist in terraform state until the next `terraform apply`.
+This means the `connection_strings` may not exist in the Terraform state until the next `terraform apply`.

 ## Dependencies